apurba-biswas/apurba-biswas.github.io/_pages/about.md

   - /about.html
 ---

-Hi there! 👋

-I'm a Geospatial and Carbon Markets Analyst at Trove Research
+Geospatial Analyst at Trove Research, analysing the Voluntary Carbon Market

+Interested in all things climate & geospatial Python

-Previously a PhD Candidate at University of Toronto studying Atmospheric Physics + ML
+Previously a PhD Candidate at University of Toronto studying Atmospheric Physics and Deep Learning

 Hold a Masters of Physics from Southampton

-Interested in all things climate & geospatial Python